Woodmen of Arden: History

-The society was founded by Heneage Finch, 1st Earl of Aylesford and five other men at the Bulls Head coaching inn in the village of Meriden in 1758.
+The society was founded by Heneage Finch, 4th Earl of Aylesford and five other men at the Bulls Head coaching inn in the village of Meriden in 1785.
 The society itself however considers this date the re-founding, claiming that their society is a revival of a much older organisation of Woodmen of the Forest of Arden.
-The ancient Royal Forests of England were subject to forest law, which was exercised by a number of ancient offices of woodmen including the forest 'Warden', 'Forester' and 'Verderer' - there is however scant evidence that the forest of Arden was ever itself governed by forest law.
+The ancient Royal Forests of England were subject to forest law, which was exercised by a number of ancient offices of woodmen including the forest warden, forester and verderer – there is however scant evidence that the forest of Arden was ever itself governed by forest law.
 Nonetheless, the society claims this heritage and utilises some of these titles for its officers.
 The meetings of the society are called Wardmotes.
 During the era of Forest Law, verderers and woodwards would police the forests with bow and arrow, and archery forms the basis of the modern society.
 The society practices clout archery according to the regulations of Finsbury Fields from 1590, and employ target distances prescribed in statute - in this case the Unlawful Games Act 1541, which mandated shooting no less than 180 yards.

 Heneage Finch had been practicing archery at his Meriden estate Packington Hall for a number of years before founding the society, and it is claimed he had connections with the Royal British Bowmen, Royal Kentish Bowmen and the Royal Toxophilite Society.
 A sward was established to shoot on at Packington Outwoods, and an octagonal structure, now known as Forest Hall (similar to the forest courts of old like Speech House in the New Forest) was established as a club house in 1788.
 The first secretary was Wriothesly Digby of the Digby's of Coleshill.

-In 1786 the title of the head of the society was changed from 'Captain of the Grand Target' to 'Perpetual Warden of the Forest', and his deputy the 'Lieutenant of the Grand Target' was renamed as 'Senior Verdurer'.
-The archer who hits the first gold in shooting for the horn is named 'Master Forester'.
+In 1786 the title of the head of the society was changed from 'Captain of the Grand Target' to 'Perpetual Warden of the Forest', and his deputy the Lieutenant of the Grand Target was renamed as Senior Verdurer.
+The archer who hits the first gold in shooting for the horn is named Master Forester.
 The winner of the gold medal is known as the 'Captain of Numbers' and the winner of the silver medal the 'Lieutenant of Numbers'.

 In 1788 the number of members was limited to 75; the limit was increased to 80 in 1815.

-In 1835 the society elected Prime Minister Sir Robert Peel, Lord of the Manor of Hampton in Arden, without a vacancy — the only time the rule restricting the society to 80 members has ever been broken.
+In 1835 the society elected Prime Minister Sir Robert Peel, Lord of the Manor of Hampton in Arden, without a vacancy – the only time the rule restricting the society to 80 members has ever been broken.

 In the early 19th century a neoclassical pavilion was added to the Outwoods where the society shoot.

-With the exception of the John O'Gaunt Archery Club they were the only English country archery club to have celebrated a centenary by the start of the 19th century.